-The Chuncheon tour course varies slightly depending on the day of the week, so be sure to check the schedules listed below.
-Tour programs routing the city are available and divided into two major routes: the Chuncheon Circular Tour and the Chuncheon Selective Tour.
-Reservations for both can be made at the tourist information center near Chuncheon Station on the departure day.
-Since reservations sometimes fill up, it is recommended that travelers call Chuncheon Station’s TIC to make reservations in advance.
+The Chuncheon City Tour course varies slightly depending on the day of the week, so be sure to check the schedules listed below.
+The city offers two major routes: Chuncheon Circular Tour and Chuncheon Selective Tour.
+Reservations for both can be made at the Tourist Information Center near Chuncheon Station on the day of departure.
+Since the courses often fill up during peak season, it is recommended that travelers call Chuncheon Station’s TIC to make reservations in advance.

 Gangwon Provincial Flower Garden is home to the native flowering trees of Gangwon-do and is divided into several sections by category.
 Nearby tourist sites include Gangchon Resort and Chuncheon Puppet Theater.

-Photo credit: NEOMUSE Gugok Falls (gu meaning "nine" in Korean and gok meaning "bending") was named after the nine twists and turns the water takes before making its final descent down a huge stone wall.
+Gugok Falls ("gu" meaning "nine" in Korean and "gok" meaning "winding") was named after the nine twists and turns the water takes before making its final descent down a huge stone wall.
 The waterfall is a 20-minute walk from the ticket office.
 In winter, the waterfall becomes a popular stop for ice climbers who come to climb the frozen cascade.

-Kim Yu-jeong (1908-1937) is a leading Korean novelist known for his short stories.
-His birthplace in Chuncheon was renovated into the Kim Yu-jeong House of Literature and now displays the biography and works of the celebrated author.
+Kim You-jeong (1908-1937) is a leading Korean novelist known for his short stories.
+His birthplace in Chuncheon was renovated into the Kim You-jeong House of Literature and now displays the biography and works of the celebrated author.

-Gangchon Rail Park offers a unique opportunity to view the beautiful scenery of Chuncheon's mountains and river while riding on rail bikes.
-The best seasons for rail biking are spring and autumn, and it takes around one and a half hours to complete the eight kilometers from Kim You-jeong Station to Gangchon Station.
+Gangchon Rail Park offers a unique opportunity to view the beautiful scenery of Chuncheon on an 8km long track along mountains and river, taking visitors on a bike tour that will last for about 1.5 hours.
+The best seasons for rail biking are spring and autumn.